Eurydia/notes-on-clean-programming-language/README.md

-# cleanpedia
+# Cleanpedia

-A language reference for Clean.
+A language reference for CLEAN.

-Ths repo contains the source code for Cleanpedia.
+This repository contains the source code for Cleanpedia powered by [Quartz 3.3](https://github.com/jackyzha0/quartz).